SEE-GEO/roa/README.md

 ## 5. How to cite

 Amell, A., Hee, L., Pfreundschuh, S., & Eriksson, P. (2025).
 Probabilistic near‐real‐time retrievals of Rain over Africa using deep learning. *Journal of Geophysical Research: Atmospheres, 130*, e2025JD044595. https://doi.org/10.1029/2025JD044595

+If you also used data from the Registry of Open Data on AWS, consider using the statement "RoA data was accessed on [DATE] at registry.opendata.aws/roa"

 ## Acknowledgments